 In 2023, the asset limits for full Extra Help are $10,590 for individuals and $16,630 for couples.
 There is an automatic disregard (subtraction) of $1,500 from these limits for burial funds.
 This means that you could be eligible for an MSP with assets totaling $9,090 for individuals and $15,130 for couples.
 MSP limits appear lower than Extra Help limits because they do not automatically include burial funds.
 This means that the $1,500 disregard for MSP eligibility typically will not apply unless you prove that you have set aside these funds in a designated account or in a pre-paid burial fund.

 Remember that some states have higher or no MSP asset limits*.
 Call your local Medicaid office or State Health Insurance Assistance Program (SHIP) for more information about MSPs in your state.

-* Alabama, Arizona, Connecticut, Delaware, Mississippi, New York, Oregon, Vermont, and the District of Columbia do not have asset limits for MSPs (as of January 2016).
+* Alabama, Arizona, Connecticut, Delaware, Louisiana, Mississippi, New Mexico, New York, Oregon, Vermont, and the District of Columbia do not have asset limits for MSPs (as of November 2021).